 Failing to Start

 In the event that a driver does not start a race event for reasons other than that they failed to qualify, the matchup associated with that driver will be voided.
-A driver is deemed to have started a race if they participate in the formation or pace lap prior to the official race start.
+A driver is deemed to have started a race if they participate in any formation or pace lap prior to the official race start.

 In the event that a driver in a featured matchup fails to qualify for the race, they will lose that matchup so long as the other driver does start the race.
 In the event that both drivers in a matchup fail to qualify, that matchup will be voided.